saramcel/Group5_Final_Project/README.md

 ## Visualization - Tableau - Hannah
 [Storyboard](https://docs.google.com/presentation/d/1pKxIwqTSkS6hSRaHQHCl31KS4-U53mBcugnEquo3WC4/edit#slide=id.p) on Google Slides.
+The storyboard outlines and explains our project, additional information regarding heart disease and the future of our final dashboard.
 ### Tool Description
 We will use Tableau to funnel the findings of our ML model into geographic markers to show how these features affect the population.
+As well as tying in interactive elements using features within Tableau.

 ### Interactive element(s)
 - Input of city and county locations to see personal community risk factors.
 - Input of personal identifiers to see highest personal self-risk facors.
+Within these interactive elements, a user will be able to make our dashboard fuctional for personal use at an individual and community level.

 ## Project Management - Darin Myers
 Overall Project Management has been overseen by Darin Myers.
 Darin supervised and lead meeetings and discussions.
 He helped to streamilne discussions and verified progression as the project progressed.